 Everyone’s favorite four-wheeled footie game is a PS4 staple already.
 But with its free-to-play update, the game received a huge influx of players.
-Rocket League already has a healthy online community, but hopefully this will take Rocket League to the next level.
+Rocket League already has a healthy online community, but hopefully, this will take Rocket League to the next level.

 While Rocket League’s best cars are pretty much unquestioned at this point, the number of customization options can give your ride a unique, personal touch.
 Putting a five-year-old game into this list could be controversial, but the big update opens an Octane-sized door for thousands of new players and puts Rocket League in the running for the best PS4 games of 2021.

 4. Final Fantasy 7 Remake